Wizardry Jun Suemi Art

 Time Extension: In terms of the art direction for this game, it must have been difficult with so many people having different memories about different versions of the game to come up with an idea for art style that encompasses all of that.
 We're wondering in terms of the conversations that happened with Digital Eclipse, how was that sort of decided upon?

 Bailey: Yeah, I mean, Digital Eclipse has this slogan of making the game you remember, not the game as it actually was.
-And so in this case, it was like, what's in people's minds?
-Like, how will they remember Wizardry when they go back?
-And like, what was happening in their minds at the time?
+And so in this case, it was, what's in people's minds?
+How will they remember Wizardry when they go back?
+And what was happening in their minds at the time?
 So the art director's name is Nick Bruty.
 And he played Wizardry; he was a fan.
 The whole team had played it.
 I think that was one thing that Robert Norman and I looked at and were like, 'This is a big plus for this team'.
-And so what he did is he liked these pulp-fiction novels — the fantasy covers from the '80s and the D&D covers and stuff like that — so he said, 'This is the inspiration'.
+And so what he did is he liked these pulp-fiction novels — the fantasy covers from the '80s and the D&D covers — so he said, 'That's the inspiration'.
 And he wanted to make sure that the game almost looked like that prevalent fantasy art of the time.

 Wizardry Proving Grounds of the Mad Overlord

 And so he did a bunch of art tests to try to capture that.
-And then at one point in the development, he made like this werewolf staying in this cave with like this red fog coming out.
-And we looked at it and we were just like, 'Okay, based on that, go forward with it'.
+And then at one point in the development, he made this werewolf staying in this cave with this red fog coming out.
+And we looked at it and we said, 'Okay, based on that, go forward with it'.

 Time Extension: Just to kind of put a button on everything, from playing the game, we were surprised at how timeless it still feels.
 And it's the same thing that we experienced with the Bard's Tale remaster.
 It's just amazing that there's something out there now that if someone says they want to try out Wizardry, it's easy to point them to it and there are all these different options available.
 We don't know whether you guys have any closing thoughts on that.

-Bailey: One thing was like you mentioned Bard's Tale.
+Bailey: One thing was, as you mentioned, Bard's Tale.
 I think Bard's Tale, Might & Magic, Wizardry, they just had a soul to them.
-Like I think that during Bard's Tale, when they were actually going back and remastering it, they had like a back and forth and "What is it that keeps people coming back to it?"
-And I think, like Bard's Tale, Wizardry just has a kind of soul to it.
+During Bard's Tale, when they were going back and remastering it, they had a back and forth about "What is it that keeps people coming back to it?"
+And I think, similar to Bard's Tale, Wizardry just had a kind of soul to it.

 Time Extension: Thank you again for your time Justin, Norman, and Robert.
 We appreciate you taking the time to answer our questions.